On the TAP equations via the cavity approach in the generic mixed $p$-spin models: Introduction

 The free energy and the Gibbs (probability) measure are defined respectively by

-where $Z_N :=\sum_{\bsigma \in \bSigma_N} e^{\mathcal{H}_{N}(\bsigma)}.$ For any measurable function $f$ on $\mathbb R^{k}$ and independent samples $\bsigma^1, \ldots, \bsigma^k\sim G_N$ (also called the ``{\it replicas}'' in the physics literature), we denote by $\gbs{f(\bsigma^1, \ldots, \bsigma^k)}$ the average under the Gibbs measure $G_{N}$, i.e.,
+where $Z_N :=\sum_{\bsigma \in \bSigma_N} e^{{H}_{N}(\bsigma)}.$ For any measurable function $f$ on $\mathbb R^{k}$ and independent samples $\bsigma^1, \ldots, \bsigma^k\sim G_N$ (also called the ``{\it replicas}'' in the physics literature), we denote by $\gbs{f(\bsigma^1, \ldots, \bsigma^k)}$ the average under the Gibbs measure $G_{N}$, i.e.,

-It is well-known that the limiting free energy $F:=\lim_{N\to\infty}F_N$ exists and can be expressed as the Parisi formula (see \cite{panchenko2014parisi,talagrand2006parisi}), a variational representation of a nonlinear functional defined on the space of all probability measures on the interval $[0,1]$, in which the optimizer, called the Parisi measure $\mu_P$, exists and is unique, see \cite{AC15}.
+It is well-known that the limiting free energy $F:=\lim_{N\to\infty}F_N$ exists and can be expressed as the Parisi formula (see \cite{panchenko2014parisi,talagrand2006parisi}), a variational representation of a nonlinear functional defined on the space of all probability measures on the interval $[0,1]$, in which the optimizer, called the Parisi measure $\mu_P$, exists and is unique, see \cite{AC15}. \footnote{The Hamiltonian of the mixed $p$-spin model defined in \cite{AC15,panchenko2014parisi, talagrand2006parisi} includes all indices $(i_1,\ldots,i_p)\in \{1,\ldots,N\}^p.$ However, the same conclusions remain valid in our setting since dropping the repeated indices is of a smaller order term in the free energy.}

 Throughout this paper, we shall assume that the mixed $p$-spin model is {\it generic} in the sense that the linear span of the collection of all monomials, $t^p,$ for those $p$ with $\beta_p\neq 0$ is dense in $C[0,1]$ under the supremum norm.
 Under this assumption, this model possesses two important properties.
 First of all, as $N \to \infty$, the limiting distribution of the overlap $R(\sigma^1,\sigma^2)$ under $\E\gbs{ \cdot}$ is described by the Parisi measure, see \cite{panchenko2008differentiability}.
-More importantly, the Gibbs measure is asymptotically ultrametric \cite{panchenko2013parisi}, namely, for any three replicas $\sigma^1,\sigma^2,\sigma^3$, we have
+More importantly, the Gibbs measure satisfies the ultrametricity \cite{panchenko2013parisi}, namely, for any three replicas $\sigma^1,\sigma^2,\sigma^3$, we have

 As a consequence of ultrametricity, asymptotically, it allows one to decompose the spin configuration space $\Sigma_{N}$ into clusters and ultimately they induce an infinitary tree structure on $\Sigma_{N}$ under the set containments.
-In particular, the clusters at the bottom of the tree are called the {\it pure states} in the physics literature.
-One natural way to construct asymptotic pure states is via the $\sqrt{2(1-q_P+\epsilon)}$ neighborhood of $\alpha\sim G_{N}$, that is,
+In particular, the clusters at the bottom of the tree are called the {\it pure states} in the physics literature \cite{MPV87} -- they are essentially disjoint balls with the same radius $\sqrt{2(1-q_P)}$ and the overlap between any two elements within the same pure state is about $q_P$, where $q_P=q_P(\beta)$ is the largest point in the support of $\mu_P.$ In addition, it is a well-known fact that if a metric space is ultrametric, then in any ball (open or closed), every point is a center.
+In view of this and \eqref{eqn:ultrametricity}, a natural way to construct asymptotic pure states is via the $\sqrt{2(1-q_P+\epsilon)}$ neighborhood of $\alpha\sim G_{N}$, that is,